-Man charged with arson of Virginia Beach apartment where he lived
+Man sentenced with arson of his Virginia Beach apartment

 One adult was taken to a hospital for treatment of non life threatening injuries.

-Fire investigators charged 39-year-old Gregory James Oechsner with Arson of an Occupied Dwelling.
+Oechsner was then charged with Arson of an Occupied Dwelling.
 Officials say Oechsner lives in the apartment.

+News 3 spoke to Oechsner at the jail on Friday afternoon.
+At first he told a reporter the fire was an accident, but later said he started it on purpose.
+"Yeah, I did start it on purpose," he said.
+"Just didn't think it was going to take off as bad as it did."
+He later added that he's sorry.

 He was taken to Virginia Beach Jail.